-- Line 18.
-Tax Due If the total of lines 13 and 17 is larger than line 16, enter the amount owed.
-Attach your check to the front of Form 5. - Line 19.
-Overpayment If line 16 is larger than the total of lines 13 and 17, enter the overpayment.
+■ Line 18.
+Tax Due - If the total of lines 13 and 17 is larger than line 16, enter the amount owed.
+Attach your check to the front of Form 5 or pay by electronic funds transfer.

+■ Line 19.
+Overpayment - If line 16 is larger than the total of lines 13 and 17, enter the overpayment.

-Note: If you must recapture development zones investment credit because the property is disposed of or ceases to be qualified property before the end of the recapture period, add the amount from Schedule DC, line 177, to the tax due on line 18 or reduce the overpayment on line 19.
+Note: If you must recapture development zones investment credit because the property is disposed of or ceases to be qualified property before the end of the recapture period, add the amount from Schedule DC, line 179, to the tax due on line 18 or reduce the overpayment on line 19.

 ■ Line 20.
-2004 Estimated Tax - Enter the amount of any overpayment from line 19 that is to be credited to the corporation's 2004 estimated tax.
+2005 Estimated Tax - Enter the amount of any overpayment from line 19 that is to be credited to the corporation's 2005 estimated tax.
 The balance of any overpayment will be refunded.